Ordering Extensions Execution on Queue

 How to order extensions in Rossum

-Afterwards, you will see the list of the extensions on the given queue, separated by the events to which they are assigned.
-Grouping by the events lets you easily see what extensions will be called after triggering a specific event action in Rossum.
+Afterward, you will see the list of the extensions on the given queue.
+What is more, you can filter the list by the events to which they are assigned (Selected event filtering option).

-Managing extensions on a queue.
+Managing extensions on a queue

 The dependent extension will receive updated data if some data was filled or changed in the previous extension.